 the parties shall negotiate in good faith, taking into account any increased risk relating to the Contract, to make amendments to the liability caps and to the LD Amounts.

-Note to Drafters: if clause 10.6 is not included, drafters are to remove the words ‘Liquidated Damage and’ from the clause heading and remove ‘ and to the LD Amounts’ from the end of this clause.
+Note to Drafters: If clause 10.6 is not included, drafters are to remove the words ‘Liquidated Damage and’ from the clause heading and remove ‘ and to the LD Amounts’ from the end of this clause.

 Proportionate Liability Laws (Core)